 I took a lot of photos of several plants, leaves, stems, and flowers, but a lot of them were too blurry.
 It was kind of windy and it just didn’t work out.
 The above photo obviously shows the underside of a leaf.
-You can really tell, but their are hairs growing along the midrib (midvein).
+You can’t really tell, but there are hairs growing along the midrib (midvein).

 Prunella vulgaris has hairy square stems that sometimes branch at the base.
 The hairs are found mostly along the angles and at the nodes.
 The stems may also be mostly hairless.

 The leaves grow in an opposite manner along the stems and grow up to 2” long by 3/4” wide.
 The lower leaves have fairly long petioles, while the petioles on the upper leaves are shorter and maybe somewhat winged.
 The leaves are lanceolate to oblong-ovate and are rounded or tapered at the base.
 The leaf tips can be angled with rounded or pointed.
 The leaf margins are usually wavy with fine or irregular blunt teeth.
 The leaves can be hairless or have fine hairs.